• Skip to primary navigation

 Whether you call it a blueberry rhubarb crisp or crumble, combine sweet berries with tart rhubarb, top with a crunchy pecan streusel topping and you have a scrumptious combination.
 For a fantastic and easy dessert this Spring or Summer, try adding rhubarb to your berries.

-I was so disappointed when I learned that rhubarb couldn’t grow in North Carolina, this makes it harder to make my favorite blueberry rhubarb crisp.
-Rhubarb requires a cold climate and it just can’t survive the Southern summers.
+I was so disappointed when I learned that rhubarb doesn’t grow well in North Carolina, this makes it harder to make the tons of recipes for pies, cobblers and crisps that use rhubarb.

-• This is a really easy dessert.
+• This is a really easy dessert adaptable to whatever type of berry is in season.

 • Tart rhubarb pairs marvelously with sweet fruit like blueberries and strawberries.